 Once the hull shell has been released from the mould she is placed on the cradle.
 One of the first tasks is to fit the fuel tanks as these sit well down inside the bilges.
 The rest of the boat is then built around them.

 We want our hull to be painted dark blue – as a first choice.
 Or perhaps a mid-grey colour, which is a bit more practical in terms of keeping it clean.
 However, Selene do not want to paint the hull – even though it is one of their standard options.
-Selene have had some issues with blisters and bad finish on painted hulls.
-In the humidity of China and the dust of the shipyard, it’s difficult for them to guarantee the quality.
+Selene have had some issues with blisters and bad finish on painted hulls because in the humidity of China and the dust of the shipyard, it’s difficult for them to guarantee the quality.

 There are two ways to achieve a coloured hull – the first is to use a coloured gel coat.
 When the mould is released the gel coat layer is the visible layer on the outside.
 This method is generally used in mass production boats and gives lower quality results in the long term.
 Gel coat is harder to match colour when there are small damages – because the gel coat discolours over time.
 It is also dulls and fades very easily.